Until recently, many people thought vaquitas were mythical creatures as few people had ever seen one.

 Where do vaquita live?

 Vaquitas only live in one small area in the north of the Gulf of California (Sea of Cortez), off Mexico.
 They are not found anywhere else on Earth.
-The area they call home is just 2,235 square kilometres, although we think they may roam a bit further south along the Mexican coast.
+The area they call home is just 2,235 square kilometers, although we think they may roam a bit further south along the Mexican coast.

 They prefer shallow water along the shoreline which puts them right in the danger zone for the illegal fishing nets used to catch another endangered species – the totoaba fish.
 The demand for the swim bladders of totoaba for Chinese medicine is driving both species to almost certain extinction.